ElsiKora/elsikora-react-placeholder/README.md

 ## Troubleshooting

-### The placeolder width is 0 when the parent has `display: flex`!
+### The placeholder width is 0 when the parent has `display: flex`!

-In the example below, the width of the placeolder will be 0:
+In the example below, the width of the placeholder will be 0:

 ```tsx
 <div style={{ display: 'flex' }}>